-B. Litigations
+B. Litigation

-The Group is involved in different litigations in course of its business activities.
-The material litigation the Group is involved is as follows:

-At 31 December 2021, the Group was involved in litigation proceedings as a defendant with a third-party raising claim in relation to the costs of an entry road utilized by the Group, constructed in 2010.
-The case was lodged in front of the District Court of Kruja which ruled to partially accept the claim.
+The Group is involved in different litigation cases in the course of its business activities.
+On 31 December 2022, the Group was involved in litigation proceedings as a defendant with a third-party raising claim in relation to the costs of an entry road utilized by the Group, constructed in 2010.
+The case was filed in front of the District Court of Kruja which ruled to partially accept the claim.
 The total amount of liabilities to be paid by the Group amounted to ALL 68,000 thousand.
 The Group appealed the decision in front of the Tirana Appeal Court which during 2017 dismissed the Judgement of the Kruja District Court and ruled for a new trial in the Kruja District Court.
 Against this judgement the Group filed an appeal to Supreme Court.
 Based on its own estimates and both external legal advice, management is of the opinion that no material losses will be incurred in respect of this claim and accordingly no provision has been booked in these Consolidated Financial statements.

-36. PRINCIPAL SUBSIDIARIES, ASSOCIATES AND JOINT VENTURE
+37. PRINCIPAL SUBSIDIARIES, ASSOCIATES AND JOINT VENTURE